AniketGurav/LCF-ABSA/README.md

  Try to set '*batch_size=8*', *'max_seq_len = 40'* or *'use_single_bert = True'* while out-of-memory error occurs.

 ## Performance of LCF design models
 The performance based on the pytorch pre-trained model of bert-base-uncased.
+``The results below are the best performance so try to set the different random seed to reproduce the result.
+(The original has been refactored and migrated from pytroch-pretrained-bert to pytorch-transformer and not all experiments are reproduced under current code version)``

 | Models           | Restaurant (acc) | Laptop (acc) |  Twitter(acc)
 | ------------- | :-----:| :-----:| --- |